Follow full Python series.

 This will print out Rishabh on a terminal screen.
 The approach used above is very similar to how we call list items.
 There we use the index of the item, and here we use keys.

 We can use the for loop to loop through a dictionary.
 Test out the following code in your system.

 As shown in the code above, you can run a loop to get all keys, only to get values or to get both of them.

 Reassigning keys and length of a dictionary

 Dictionaries cannot have duplicate keys.
 If you try to assign a value to some key in a dictionary, the dictionary checks if it exists.
 If the key exists, it is updated with the new value.
-If the key doesn’t exist, a new key will be created.
+If the key doesn’t exist, it will create a new key.

 Deleting Keys in a dictionary

 Deleting keys is crucial as sometimes you may not want extra keys lying around.
 The following code deletes 2 keys using 2 different techniques.